 The shoulder socket.

-Maybe lower it just a little so that it's not lifted.
+Maybe lower it just a little.

-Draw it down and pull across your chest so you can just feel this outer area of the shoulder and coming into the arm.
+Good release that arm let's do the other side hold the right arm across see how my shoulders lifted draw it down and pull across your chest so you can just feel this outer area of the shoulder and coming into the arm.

 I'm sure there's good anatomical names,

-Muscle names.
+Muscle names,

 I don't know but we can feel it in our arms.